FEUP-LEIC-ES-2023-24/WaterXPTO/README.md

 ![Domain model](Docs/DomainModel.png)

-Each user can set as many goals as he wants and recieve different tips.
-Also, a user can register an activity and time its duration.
+Each user can set as many personal goals as he wants and receive different tips.
+Also, a user can register an activity and time its duration and the user should insert his data in order to receive personalized statistics such as a region and a nationality.

 ## Architecture and Design
 The architecture of a software system encompasses the set of key decisions about its overall organization.